rahulgovindkumar/3D-4x4x4-TicTacToe/README.md

 ### Rules:
 - The game is played on a grid that's 4 by 4 by 4 squares.
-- You are **X**, and your friend (or the computer in this case) is **O**.
+- You are **X**, and the second player (or the computer in this case) is **O**.
 Players take turns putting their marks in empty squares.
-- The first player to get 3 of her marks in a row (up, down, across, or diagonally across the face or the cube) is the winner.
+- The first player to get 4 marks in a row (up, down, across, or diagonally across the face or the cube) is the winner.
 - When all 64 squares are full, the game is over.
-The game ends in a tie if no player has 3 marks in a row.
+The game ends in a tie if no player has 4 marks in a row.

 ### Instructions:
 - Click an empty box to make your move